Puzzlepart/spfx-solutions/Pzl.Part.QuickLinks/README.md

 ### Create the needed lists on the site where you want to host the quick links solutions

+Clone the project or download all artefacts.
+The template QuickLinks.xml is located in the templates-folder.

 ```powershell
 Connect-PnPOnline -Url https://tenantnamehere.sharepoint.com/sites/intranet
 Apply-PnPProvisioningTemplate -Path .\templates\QuickLinks.xml